pivotal/docs-tap/scst-scan/tanzu-supply-chain/create-supply-chain-with-app-scanning.hbs.md

 # Create a Supply Chain that uses SCST - Scan 2.0 with a Component

-This topic covers how to create a Tanzu Supply Chain with App Scanning which replaces the previous solution for Supply Chains Choreographer for Tanzu.
+This topic covers how to create a Tanzu Supply Chain with SCST - Scan 2.0 which replaces the previous solution for Supply Chains Choreographer for Tanzu.

 ## <a id="prerequisites"></a> Prerequisites